 At Samaritan Ministry we define success one step at a time.
-Non two people come to one of our three offices from the same situation or facing the same obstacles.
+No two people come to one of our seven sites from the same situation or facing the same obstacles.
 Each program participant sets his or her own goals.
 Some participants achieve success in the more traditional sense, moving on to self-sustaining lives.
 Others require additional support and may return to us to take additional next steps.
 All participants are determined to make their lives better.
 All successes, both large and small, are celebrated.
 In the end, the successes are theirs, not ours.
 We are guide, support, cheerleader, and coach.
 They do the heavy lifting.
 We pride ourselves on measuring success one participant at a time and one step at a time.
 This model yields striking results.

-Samaritan Ministry by the numbers – 2014
+Samaritan Ministry by the numbers

-Behind the numbers:
+Behind the Numbers

-The feedback we receive from program participants confirms that Samaritan Ministry has made a profound difference in their lives.
+- The feedback we receive from program participants confirms that Samaritan Ministry has made a profound difference in their lives.
 Not only through the vital services we provide, but the ways in which we provide them.

-Participants recognize that Samaritan Ministry caseworkers listen without judgment, provide a safe and supportive environment to work on their goals and their next steps, and instill confidence and hope for their future.
+- Participants recognize that Samaritan Ministry caseworkers listen without judgment, provide a safe and supportive environment to work on their goals and their next steps, and instill confidence and hope for their future.
 Many of our participants refer others to Samaritan Ministry.